thomas-vadakkan-codon/footfalls/README.md

 - To run inference on a test video file:
 - Setup path of your test video in the main.py file
 ```
-# Enter the path of your video
+# Enter the path of your video at the end of the line.
+For example:
 os.system("python Run.py --prototxt mobilenet_ssd/MobileNetSSD_deploy.prototxt --model mobilenet_ssd/MobileNetSSD_deploy.caffemodel --input videos/example_01.mp4")
 ```
 - Then run with the command: